cbdavis/findRspeakers/README.md

 # findRspeakers
-Find people nearby who can give presentations about their interesting work with R
+Find people nearby who can give presentations about their interesting work with R.  Currently this only tries to match patterns in the e-mail addresses of package authors and maintainers.

 ## Installation
 ```